malidew/git_github/README.md

 # git_github
-this is for tutorial purpose.
+This is for tutorial purpose.